niveknosredneh/MagickStack/README.md

 # MagickStack

-Uses ImageMagick to merge/stack multiple images on top of each other to create a single image out of many.
-Annotates image with timestamp and renames image with current date.
+Uses ImageMagick to merge/stack multiple images horizontally or vertically to create a single image out of many.
+Annotates image with timestamp and renames image with current date for a simpler upload to server.

 ## Usage

 Put groups of images in separate folders.
 When the script runs it will check each folder for images, if it finds more than 1 image in a folder, it combines them and moves the combined image into the root directory.
-It will run on each folder individually.

 ## Examples